BIODIVERSITY

 - Identify any opportunities the project offers in relation to enhancement of natural features.

-A Preliminary ecological assessment is usually comprised of a Walkover survey and a desktop survey, the results and analysis are then presented as a Preliminary Ecological appraisal report (PEAR).
-Its also advised to check that the PEA includes the cost of a data search with the local Biological records centre (usually around £275) to gain access to all records of protected species in the vicinity of the site.
+The PEA includes the cost of a data search with the county Biological records centre (usually around £300+) to gain access to all records of protected species in the vicinity of the site.
 This can be essential in determining whether protected species are likely to be on site or not, giving weight to the report.

-Quite often, the site will contain a low likelihood of protected species on site and sometimes through mitigation recommendations, it can be reasoned that the impact of the development is negligeable or Nil.
+Quite often, the site will contain a low likelihood of protected species on site and sometimes by including additional mitigation recommendations to form an 'extended' PEA, it can be reasoned that the impact of the development is negligible or Nil and